bsv-blockchain/bsv-address-tracker/README.md

 - `depositAddresses` - Monitored addresses and their statistics
 - `activeTransactions` - Transactions being tracked for confirmations
 - `archivedTransactions` - Fully confirmed transactions (288+ confirmations)

+## Important: What This System Does NOT Do

+This is an educational demonstration focused on transaction lifecycle tracking.
+It intentionally **does not**:

+- ❌ Track transaction amounts or values
+- ❌ Calculate address balances
+- ❌ Store raw transaction data
+- ❌ Parse transaction inputs/outputs in detail
+- ❌ Handle payments, settlements, or financial logic
+- ❌ Implement wallet functionality

+**What it DOES demonstrate**:
+- ✅ Real-time transaction detection for monitored addresses
+- ✅ Confirmation tracking through the blockchain lifecycle
+- ✅ Historical transaction integration from external APIs
+- ✅ Efficient address monitoring with Bloom filters
+- ✅ Merkle proof verification for confirmations
+- ✅ Scalable architecture patterns for blockchain monitoring

+This system shows **how to link transactions to addresses and track their confirmation journey**.
+Production systems would extend this foundation with business logic, amount tracking, balance calculations, and application-specific features.

 ## Development